Part Of: Entity Based SEO - 2024 Guide

 by Wayne Smith

-Entity-Based search enables Open AI, Google generative search, and voice search.
-These systems can use the Entity (relationship model) data to find fact and documents.
+Entity-based AI search or (Open AI, Google generative search, and voice search), systems use the entity (relationship model) data to find fact and documents.

 Entity-based search explained